jacobwilliams/rklib/README.md

   * Dense output (for the ones that have interpolants)
   * Add [Verner's](https://www.sfu.ca/~jverner/) "more robust" methods.
   * Add max number of steps optional input.
-  * Add a fixed-step option to `stepsize_class`, so that the variable step ones can be run as fixed-step integrators.
   * Comprehensive accuracy testing of all the methods.

 ### License